- Solid at room temperature

 - Questioned the proposed benefit to cost relationship for

-attempting to lowering cholesterol.
+attempting to lower cholesterol.

 - Calls for more promising alternative directions for atherosclerosis